 If you have any questions about this report or concerning your drinking water, please contact Tom Ruda, Superintendent, 607-546-5286.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled water board meetings.
-The meetings are held on the fourth Monday of each month, 7pm at the Hector Town hall.
+If you want to learn more, please attend any of our regularly scheduled Water board meetings.
+The meetings are held on the First Tuesday of each month at the VLH Fire Hall at 1 pm.